mark-williams/react-perf/README.md

 ~~~

 ###Performance improvement
-As the full state tree is updated after the CHOOSE (or indeed, any) action, this casuses a re-render for all of the numbers is the pool.
+As the full state tree is updated after the CHOOSE (or indeed, any) action, this triggers a re-render for all of the numbers in the pool.
 This doesn't have any noticeable performance hit with a pool of 59 (the UK lottery pool), however if this is made infeasibly large (say, 15,000) the refresh of the chosen numbers is adversely affected.

 This has been addressed by ensuring the numbers in the pool are only rendered if they have changed: